 Louisiana motorists are generally required to maintain liability insurance on their vehicles.
 The main purpose of liability insurance is to pay damages on behalf of the insured party in the event that someone is injured by the negligent operation of a vehicle.
 Under state law, each vehicle must carry liability coverage of at least $15,000 per person injured or killed, and at least $30,000 per accident if two or more people are injured or killed.

 Unfortunately, far too many people ignore these laws and drive without the necessary insurance to keep themselves and other motorists protected while driving.
+(See our blog: Is it Illegal to Not Have Car Insurance?)
 To address this problem, Louisiana law requires that every auto insurance policy issued in the state include uninsured motorist coverage, unless the customer specifically rejects the coverage in writing.

 What is Uninsured Motorist Protection?